May 14, 2020

 - The need forever after access to data and automation will enhance the focus on network equipment and communication as never before, speeding up 5G network deployments and adoption of 5G equipment.

-- Indian IT service industry is expected to see an adverse impact for the short term due to COVID-19 outbreak with the sector clocking a lower growth of 3 to 5% in the current financial Year, According to rating agency ICRA.
+- Indian IT service industry is expected to see an adverse impact for the short term due to the COVID-19 outbreak with the sector clocking a lower growth of 3 to 5% in the current Financial Year, According to rating agency ICRA.
 ICRA previously expected

 the sector to grow at 6-8 percent.
 With the slowdown in growth during the first half of 2020-2021, the margins will also be negatively impacted before a likely recovery in next the financial year, ICRA said in a statement.

 - However, the credit outlook for Indian IT companies remains stable led by healthy free cash flows cushioning short-term disruptions with significant liquidity in the form of surplus investments generated out of past cash flows.

 - On the supply side, Indian IT services will face issues such as travel restrictions to developed countries as well as the closure of office/work from home at various offshore development centers as well as onshore, thereby impacting the movement of labor.
 At the initial stages of projects, Movement of labor at the client’s site is essential while later the same can be managed remotely, ICRA explained.
 New projects to be commissioned will be delayed by a minimum of 3-6 months, while projects in the pipeline will also face delays, the agency continued.
 The margins for the Indian IT services are already facing challenging operating environment characteristics by continued pressure on commoditized IT services, wage inflation, higher onsite costs necessitated by visa curbs as well as lower discretionary spend by corporate, ICRA said.